Growth allows Modern Mold & Tool to move into bigger facility in Pittsfield

 Modern Mold & Tool mainly made products for the medical industry when Toner bought the company, but now has more industrial clients, company officials said.

-The company grew quickly from these humble beginnings, expanding eight times between 1950 and 1972.
-Modern Mold & Tool is one of 12 local businesses that grew out of GE's former moldmaking operations, which the company closed locally in 1954.
+The company grew quickly from these humble beginnings, expanding eight times from 1950 to 1972.
+Modern Mold & Tool is one of 12 local businesses that grew out of GE's former mold-making operations, which the company closed locally in 1954.

-Tony Dobrowolski's main focus is on business reporting.
-He came to The Eagle in 1992 after previously working for newspapers in Connecticut and Montreal.
-He can be reached at tdobrowolski@berkshireeagle.com or 413-496-6224.